Sambruk/EgilSCIM/doc/INSTALL.md

 * `libcurl` to send the SCIM request.
 * `boost` (general purpose C++ libraries)

+The build tool CMake is used to build the program.

 See operating system specific documentation below for information on how to install these dependencies.